1998 Eritrean invasion of Ethiopia

-Eritrea's attack on Ethiopia in May 1998 was triggered by the Badme incident.
-Events led to the outbreak of the Ethiopian-Eritrean War.
-The attack was declared illegal by the International Commission in The Hague.
+On 6 May 1998, Eritrea invaded neighbouring Ethiopia, marking the beginning of the Eritrean–Ethiopian War.
+The invasion was declared illegal by an international commission in The Hague.

 Invasion

-After a series of armed incidents in which several Eritrean officials were killed near Badme, on 6 May 1998, a large Eritrean mechanized force entered the Badme region along the border of Eritrea and Ethiopia's northern Tigray Region, resulting in a firefight between the Eritrean soldiers and the Tigrayan militia and security police they encountered.
+After a series of armed incidents in which several Eritrean officials were killed near Badme, on 6 May 1998, a large Eritrean mechanized force entered the Badme region along the border of Eritrea and Ethiopia's northern Tigray Region, resulting in a firefight between the Eritrean soldiers and a Tigrayan militia and the Ethiopian police they encountered.